Muslims in Asia celebrate Eid al-Adha with sacrifice festival and traditional feast

 More than 400,000 devotees, the country’s largest congregation, offered their prayers at a field in Kishoreganj district in the morning.

-In the capital city of Dhaka, a prominent Imam led a gathering on the Supreme Court grounds where 35,000 men and women joined.
+In the capital, Dhaka, a prominent imam led a gathering on the Supreme Court grounds where 35,000 men and women participated.

 Millions of cattle were slaughtered across the country to celebrate the day.